rajeshvkothari/oom/GIN_README_2508.md

   - **Demo Server**
       -----------

-    - Create AWS VM (Demo Server) with following specifications and SSH it using putty:
+    - Create AWS VM on Ohio region with following specifications and SSH it using putty:

       ```sh
       Name: Demo Server